 Pain Diary Track Your Pain From Day to Day

 The online pain diary of CareClinic can help those who suffer from pain, whether acute or chronic.
 It is completely customizable and you will no doubt come to call it my pain diary.
 You can rely on it to keep track of your pain history and other associated manifestations, adding all the information that might suit your needs.

-Pain is a common complaint in those diagnosed with fibromyalgia, disc hernias, gastrointestinal disorders and rheumatologic conditions.
+Pain is a common complaint in those diagnosed with fibromyalgia, disc hernias, gastrointestinal disorders, and rheumatologic conditions.
 It can also appear as a somatic manifestation in those who suffer from anxiety or depression.
-It can be difficult to manage to chronic pain, especially since you have to try different treatments and see which works best.
+It can be difficult to manage chronic pain, especially since you have to try different treatments and see which works best.
 Moreover, you have to remember and go to a multitude of appointments.

 Based on the posts you have created, a regular report will be created.
 This will offer a quantitative and qualitative analysis of your pain history, with graphs showing both trends and correlations.
-The interesting thing is that you will be able to see factors which can influence your pain intensity/frequency, such as weather changes.
+The interesting thing is that you will be able to see factors that can influence your pain intensity/frequency, such as weather changes.

 Is the pain app something I cannot do without?